ragdolldynamics/ragdoll-maya/docs/pages/documentation/retargeting.md

 The opposite of Retarget.

 Rather than assigning to joints and retargeting to IK controls, we assign to IK controls and *reassign* to joints.
-Same side of a different coin, which one is better?
+Same coin, different side; which one do you prefer?

 <br>